steveseguin/vdo.ninja/README.md

 ## Server side / API software?

 Other than the hosted TURN server, OBS.Ninja uses public STUN servers and a hosted handshake server.
 These are used to facilitate the initial setup of peer connections and are not required after a peer connection is established.
-Development builds of OBS.Ninja may included debugging software, but in-production releases have this removed.
+Development builds of OBS.Ninja may include debugging software, but in-production releases have this removed.

+A design goal of OBS.Ninja is to be serverless and we are 99% of the way there.
+This design objective ensures OBS.Ninja can be offered for free, along with providing increased levels of security and privacy.

 ## Issues? problems?
 Not working?